sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 <div class="note">

-Specifying the attributes as we are now is quite verbose.
+Specifying the attributes as we did now is quite verbose.
 We could use the `vertex_attr_array` macro provided by wgpu to clean things up a bit.
 With it our `VertexBufferDescriptor` becomes

 ```rust
 wgpu::VertexBufferDescriptor {